PROCEDURE - ORAL CAVITY

 Palatopharyngeal arch - The palatopharyngeal arch is the more posterior arch formed by mucosa over the palatopharyngeal muscle.
 This runs from the palate inferiorly into the pharynx, acting to lift the pharynx during swallowing.

-12. Examine the region between the palatoglossal and palatopharyngeal arches for a lump like structure of the palatine tonsils.
+14. Examine the region between the palatoglossal and palatopharyngeal arches for a lump like structure that will be the palatine tonsil.

 (Figure729a) (Netter065) (Netter072) (Photo7135)

-Due to the deep cleft arrangement of the palatine tonsil microstructure, the palatine tonsils more readily entrap food/bacteria compared to other tonsils.
-Thus, the palatine tonsil is the most likely to become infected causing tonsillitis.
+Due to the deep cleft arrangement of the palatine tonsil microstructure, palatine tonsils more readily entrap food/bacteria compared to other tonsils.
+Thus, the palatine tonsils are the most likely to become infected causing tonsillitis.

 The centerline of the soft palate ends in a variably sized protrusion of mucosa covered muscle (musculus uvulae) collectively called the uvula.
 The function of the soft palate and uvula are to close off the nasal passages during swallowing.